hacklabsdev/laravel-trends/README.md

 ## Introduction

-Have you ever wondered how Twitter's Hashtag system works?
+Have you ever wondered how Twitter's Trending Topics works?
 Laravel Trends provides a lightweight trending system to your application.

 ## Prerequisites